-The plant under construction is not amortized until construction is complete and operating in the manner intended by management.
+The plant and equipment under construction are not amortized until construction is complete and operating in the manner intended by management.

-Impairment assessment of plant under construction, equipment and right of use assets
+Impairment assessment of property, plant and equipment and right of use assets

 For impairment assessment purposes, assets are grouped at the lowest level for which there are largely independent cash inflows (cash-generating units).
 As a result, some assets are tested individually for impairment and some are tested at the cash-generating unit level.
 Individual assets or cash-generating units are tested for impairment whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
-Non-amortizable intangible assets are tested for impairment annually.